 GCSE Textiles leads nicely onto studying A Level Textiles.
 You will learn a broad array of transferable skills and creative thought processes that would benefit any career path.
-Many of our students go on to do a foundation course in Art and Design, progressing on to a degree course in fashion, textile design, fashion marketing and communication and interior design, as well as theatre set design and costume.
+Many of our students go on to do a foundation course in Art and Design, or move straight onto degree courses in Textiles Design, Fashion, Fashion Marketing and Communication and Interior Design, as well as Theatre Set Design and Costume.